-Since then, Marselan has spread across the country due to cuttings from Sino-French, now privately owned and named Domaine Franco-Chinois, and several waves of additional incoming rootstock.
+Since then, Marselan has spread across China due to cuttings from Sino-French, now privately owned and named Domaine Franco-Chinois, and several waves of additional incoming rootstock.

 Thompson added that he and Johnston planted 413 Marselan vines at Helena View this May, with 200 more in the works.
 From the Napa Wine Project site: